 - In applications where the supply ducts carry heated air to areas outside the space where the furnace is installed, the return air must be delivered to the furnace by duct(s) secured to the furnace casing, running full size and without interruption.
 Do not use the back of the furnace for return air. - Position the furnace with the return air ductwork ensuring even alignment of furnace (or coil casing) air opening and return air duct.
 NOTE: The ductwork must have an opening equal to that of the return air opening of the furnace (or coil casing).
-See Figure 32 (page 30) or Figure 33 (page 31) for return air opening size.
+See Figure 31 or 32 (pages 33 and 34) for return air opening size.